 Compare Prices Online

-As you narrow down your list of choices, make sure to compare prices online to ensure you’re getting the best deal possible.
-Considering that the base price, or manufacturer’s suggested retail price (“MSRP”), typically excludes many accessories or options like paint colour, lights, sunroof, heated seats, and upholstery material, you’ll want to see which dealers are offering competitive packages that include options on your wish list.
+As you narrow down your list of choices for car models, make sure to compare prices online to ensure you’re getting the best deal possible.
+Considering that the base price, or manufacturer’s suggested retail price (“MSRP”), typically excludes many accessories or options like paint colour, lights, sunroof, heated seats and upholstery material, you’ll want to see which dealers are offering competitive packages that include options on your wish list.

-While reviews, research, and price comparisons will help you separate fact from fiction, none of it really matters if you don’t like getting behind the wheel on your first test drive.
+While reviews, research and price comparisons will help you separate fact from fiction, none of it really matters if you don’t like getting behind the wheel on your first test drive.
 Dealers will typically let you take out any model on their lot, but feel free to inquire if they have your short-listed vehicles in stock.
 Make sure to take along a pen and pad to take down your notes after a drive, and to list any questions you may have for sales staff.
-Be sure to ask about included and extra warranties, delivery fees, and wear-and-tear coverage.
-I personally recommend the latter for those opting to lease a vehicle.
+Be sure to ask about included and extra warranties, delivery fees and wear-and-tear coverage.
+We recommend the latter for those opting to lease a vehicle.
 This helps to avoid a bill for any minor scratches or dents at the end of your term.
 A trip to the dealership can also be a great opportunity to negotiate on price, or have some options thrown in at no additional cost.

 Take your Time When Making the Final Decision

 The last thing to keep in mind is that, like any other large purchase decision, make sure to take your time and make a decision when you are free from pressure.

 Before signing the contract, confirm that the car’s VIN number matches what has been said about it through the Insurance Bureau of Canada.
 If the price seems too good to be true, it is likely a warning sign.
 Do not be pressured into making an immediate decision on the lot, take your time and make sure that the car is really what you want before committing.
 This way, you will be sure that you are driving away in the car of your dreams.